-For example, the BLOB data in the catalog table in the superstores_demo database is stored in s9_sbspc with logging turned off and has an extent size of 100 kilobytes.
+For example, the BLOB data in the catalog table in the superstores\demo database is stored in s9\sbspc with logging turned off and has an extent size of 100 kilobytes.
 You can use the PUT clause of the ALTER TABLE statement to turn on logging and store new smart large objects in a different sbspace.
-For information about sbspace logging, see smart large objects in the logging chapter of your Administrator's Guide.
+For information about sbspace logging, see smart large objects in the logging chapter of your IBM Informix Dynamic Server Administrator's Guide.

-For information about changing sbspace extents with the CREATE TABLE statement, refer to "Extent Sizes for Smart Large Objects in Sbspaces" on page 6-37.
+For information about changing sbspace extents with the CREATE TABLE statement, see "Extent Sizes for Smart Large Objects in Sbspaces" on page 6-22.